 If you’re like me, you want to make as much money as possible and you’re willing to put in the extra work to make it happen.
 I know my audience and because of the specific niche nature of my market they are “buyers”.
 They see something on my blog and they want it and they’re going to purchase it.
-This means that using an umbrella company like ShopStyle Collective is not as effective for me.
 I belong to several affiliate networks including (in order from best to worst in my opinion): Cj.com, Amazon, Shareasale, PepperJam, Affiliate Window, Linkshare.
 Each of these affiliate networks houses anywhere from 2-25 of my favorite brands.
 CJ has what I believe is the most effective interface and has a toolbar button you can install so that any time you find something from one of your affiliates you can just hit the button and it brings up your link code (Pepperjam and Affiliate Window also have tools similar to this).

 CJ and Amazon are my highest earning affiliate programs.
 Each of them is currently bringing in right around 1k/month.
 The beautiful thing about affiliate links is, once they’re in your content they’re there forever, so even my posts from a year ago that are still getting traffic have updated and active affiliate links in them so that anyone who goes back and sees the post will be utilizing affiliate links.
 This also means you need to keep your old content up to date.
 It’s a big job, but it pays well and you can dedicate about 3 hours a week to looking through old posts and seeing where you need to update affiliate links.
 It’s a small amount of time for such a great passive income.